spsquared/SPARK_Future-Engineers_2023/README.md

 ### Changing Parameters

 It's possible to use SPARK Control to change the filter colors to adjust to the environment.
-Simply open the dropdown menu above the map on the right-hand side of the screen, change the HSV sliders, and click the "Capture" button with the "Filter" option enabled on to see the effects of your changes.
-Afterwards locate the color assignments in `/Program/Controller/converter.py` and change them to match your environment.
+Simply open the dropdown menu above the map on the right-hand side of the screen, change the HSV sliders, and click the "Capture" button with the "Filter" option enabled to see the effects of your changes.
+Afterwards, locate the color assignments in `/Program/Controller/converter.py` and change them to match your environment.

 ![HSV Sliders on control panel](./img/docs/spark-control-sliders.png)